U'uru: Arrival of English missionaries at Huahine, 1808

-On November 11, 1808, English missionaries arrived on the island of Huahine, seeking refuge from an insurrection against Pōmare II in Tahiti.
+On 11 November 1808, English missionaries arrived on the island of Huahine, seeking refuge from an insurrection against Pōmare II at Tahiti.
 Among them was missionary John Davies who recorded his stay in his diary.
-Upon their arrival, they were welcomed by Puru and his brother Ariipaea, whose wife, Itia, had previously been married to King Pomare I of Tahiti.
+Upon their arrival, they were welcomed by Puru and his brother Ari'ipaea, whose wife Iti'a had previously been married to King Pōmare I of Tahiti.

-On November 14, 1808, John Davies reported that Teriitaria II, the daughter of Tamatoa III, the principal chief of Raiatea, was recognized as the ari'i rahi (principal chief) of Huahine.
+On November 14, 1808, John Davies reported that Teriitaria II, the daughter of Tamatoa III, the principal chief of Ra'iātea, was recognized as the ari'i rahi (principal chief) of Huahine.
 She was also destined to marry King Pōmare II, strengthening political ties between the islands.

-Later, on November 28, 1808, Davies mentioned the names of eight prominent chiefs of Huahine, most of whom were still young, except for Teha'apapa I. The chiefs included Teha'apapa I the mother-in-law of Tamatoa III; Nohora'i, the son of Tamatoa III; Tenani'a, daughter of Tamatoa III; Turaiari'i, later called Teraimano, daughter of Tenani'a from his first wife; Temari'i, better known as Ma'ihara, daughter of Tamatoa III; Teihotu daughter of Tamatoa III; Ta'aroaari'i, son of Mahine; and Teari'ia'etua, also called Teraimano, daughter of Tenani'a by his second wife, Iti'a.
+Later, on November 28, 1808, Davies mentioned the names of eight prominent chiefs of Huahine, most of whom were still young, with the exception of Teha'apapa I. The chiefs included Teha'apapa I the mother-in-law of Tamatoa III; Nohora'i, the son of Tamatoa III; Tenani'a, daughter of Tamatoa III; Turaiari'i, later called Tera'imano, daughter of Tenani'a from his first wife; Temari'i, better known as Ma'ihara, daughter of Tamatoa III; Teihotu daughter of Tamatoa III; Ta'aroaari'i, son of Mahine; and Teari'ia'etua, also called Tera'imano, daughter of Tenani'a by his second wife, Iti'a.
 Tamatoa III lived in Ra'iātea with another daughter named Tetupai'a, later known as Teremo'emo'e or Teravahine.
 She became the mother of Pōmare II's children, while her sister, Teri'itaria II, bore the title "Pōmare Vahine" or "Ari'ipaea Vahine."
-Historical sources suggest that Tetupai'a was adopted by the chief Tapoa I, further intertwining the complex political and familial alliances of the era.
+According to certain historical sources Tetupai'a was adopted by Chief Tapoa I.

 The absence of U'uru from the writings of missionary John Davies suggests that he likely died sometime between 1802, when voyager John Turnbull last recorded his presence in Ra'iātea alongside his son, Tamatoa III, and 1808, when the missionaries arrived in Huahine.
 His disappearance from historical records during this period marks the beginning of a new era in Tahitian history.